boramalper/magnetico/cmd/magneticow/README.md

 **magneticow** is a lightweight web interface to search and to browse the torrents that its counterpart (**magneticod**) discovered.

+See the list of [alternative front-ends](https://github.com/boramalper/magnetico/wiki/Related-Projects#alternative-front-ends) developed by the community if you need something more advanced or different.

 ## Installation

 ### Installing the Pre-Compiled Static Binary